EazyDuz1t/EzOptions-Schwab/README.md

 - Show/hide calls, puts, or net exposure
 - Color intensity based on exposure values
 - Multiple expiration date support
+ - Use Volume for Exposures: When enabled, all exposure formulas (GEX/DEX/VEX/etc.) are weighted by traded volume instead of open interest

 ### Color Customization
 - Customizable call and put colors